dougeby/IntuneDocs/intune/device-erase.md

 # required metadata

 title: Erase a macOS device
-titlesuffix: "Azure portal"
+titleSuffix: Microsoft Intune
-description: Learn how to erase all data, including the operating system, from a macOS device."
+description: Learn how to erase all data, including the operating system, from a macOS device.
 keywords:
 author: ErikjeMS
 ms.author: erikje